People may wonder why we would choose to love Iranians, especially at a time when some of them seem full of ill-will toward the rest of the world.

 They are among the least reached in the world today.

 Most Iranians have never heard the good news of Christ even once, have never seen a Bible in their language and have no access to a church.

-Many of them want to know God.
+Many of them are open to the Gospel.